Not-Enough-Photons/Paranoia/README.md

 ## Description:
 #### This is the official source code for the BONEWORKS mod, Paranoia.

 #### Paranoia is an experimental horror mod for BONEWORKS' Blankbox level.
-All items in this
+All code in this project is subject to change with time.
 ---

 ### LICENSING & CREDITS: